mattmc3/zebrafish/README.md

 - Roll your own ZSH configuration without all the boilerplate stuff that really should just be built-in [like other shells already do][fish-shell]
-- Control your whole config just from your custom .zshrc instead of from a .specialrc file
+- Control your whole config just from your custom .zshrc instead of from a .specialrc file like [prezto] and [zimfw] make you do.
-- Use parts of this configuration on a server that cannot reach out to git sources like github.
+- Use this configuration on a server that cannot reach out to internet git sources like GitHub.
 - Add this file directly to your own [dotfiles] repo or manage it with a plugin manager
 - Share your ZSH configuration with your co-workers and friends easily without